[music with sound effects]

 Beth: A thousand.

-Dr. Biologist: So we know about the smallest and we know about the largest.
+Dr. Biology: So we know about the smallest and we know about the largest.
 Is there a really strange bat?

 Beth: There are actually a lot of pretty weird-looking bats.
 I guess my favorite weirdest bat would be the spotted bat that lives here in Arizona.
 You can find it flying around the Grand Canyon.
 This bat has huge ears, about half the size of its body.
 It also has dark black hair with big white spots.
 I just think it's a very interesting-looking bat.

-Dr. Biologist: What's different between the skeleton of a bird and that of a bat?
+Dr. Biology: What's different between the skeleton of a bird and that of a bat?
 What makes them different and why are bats the only mammals that can fly?

 Beth: One thing that bats have that other mammals don't have is their hand and their arms have evolved into wings.
 It's pretty interesting if you look at the bones in a human and a bat, we have the same bones, except in the bat, they look very different.